PANAMA COMPANY FORMATION

 Opening a local account in Panama: USD2,000

-Opening a CBI account in Puerto Rico: USD3,880 Go to account opening information
+Opening a CBI account in Puerto Rico: USD3,880 Go to the account opening guide

 The local director name service is available under the following conditions.